duckdb/duckdb-web/docs/api/c/api.md

 * `returns`

 The duckdb_blob value at the specified location.
 Returns a blob with blob.data set to nullptr if the value cannot be converted.
-The resulting "blob.data" must be freed with `duckdb_free.`
+The resulting field "blob.data" must be freed with `duckdb_free.`

 <br>